monarchwadia/ragged/documentation/docs/quickstart.md

 });

 r.chat("What is Toronto?")
-  .then(console.log)
-  .catch(console.error);
+  .firstText()
-// { ..., payload: 'Toronto is a city in Canada.
-It has a population of...'}
+  .then(console.log) // Toronto is a city in Canada.
+It has a population of...
 ```

 ## Streaming API